 Whiskey, the epic booze of the great American West.
-It’s what the dust-covered cattle punchers and squint-eyed outlaws called for when they sidled up to the bar.
+It's what the dust-covered cattle punchers and squint-eyed outlaws called for when they sidled up to the bar.
 And it was the belt of choice for tough-guy private-eyes of hardboiled fiction and American film noir.
 Yes, American culture is steeped in whiskey.
+Here are some of our favorite whiskey cocktails.

 Bourbon or Whiskey?